Rlin415/rlin415.github.io/_posts/2015-12-03-Data-Structures.md

 A stack is a data structure that can be implemented with an array or hash object.
 Implementing it with an array would be at the cost of O(n) time lookup for data in the stack.
-For that reason, we should always try to use hash objects when capable which reduces lookup time to O(1).
+For that reason, we should always try to use hash objects when possible because it the reduces lookup time to O(1).
 Stack has two main methods: pop and push.
-Pop removes the last element in it's storage while push adds an element to the end of it's storage.
+Pop removes the last element in it's storage, while push adds an element to the end of it's storage.
-This is also where Stack differentiates itself in.
+This is also where stack differentiates itself in.
 It is a last in, first out process.

 ![alt text](http://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Data_stack.svg/200px-Data_stack.svg.png "Logo Title Text 1")

 A good example of when we could use this type of data structure is while implementing a browser's back button.
-Every time we go to a new webpage on the same tab, we "push" the previous webpage to a stack so that when users click the back button we can "pop" it out and switch our browser's view to that previous webpage.
+Every time we go to a new webpage on the same tab, we "push" the previous webpage to a stack.
+When a user clicks the back button, we can "pop" it out and switch our browser's view to that previous webpage.

 ### Queue